Resource recovery

 Outcomes

-Since the launch of the roadmap in August 2019, 48 business and local government projects have received funding diverting 1.46 million tonnes of waste per annum from landfill.
-These projects will result in over $425 million in capital investment and create more than 559 jobs across Queensland.
+Since the launch of the roadmap in August 2019, the department has supported 48 industry development projects that together have the potential to divert 1.36 million tonnes of waste per annum from landfill once operational.
+These projects will create more than $425 million in capital investment and an estimated 559 ongoing jobs across Queensland.

 Read more success stories under the 'Resource recovery' category.
 More successful projects will be announced soon.